Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 SNMP is implemented on a wide range of hardware including network devices such as switches, bridges, routers, and gateways, and also on endpoint equipment such as printers.
 As such, you will discover that manufacturers already include SNMP agents on the operating systems of the devices that you buy to include on your network.

 Network managers are very familiar with the concept of protocols.
-The definition of the Simple Network Management Protocol is managed by the Internet Engineering Taskforce and it can be downloaded for free from the IETF website.
+The Internet Engineering Task Force manages the definition of the Simple Network Management Protocol, and it can be downloaded for free from the IETF website.
 SNMP fits into the application layer of the TCP/IP stack.